Lest I Miss The New Year Entirely…

 Either way, it was a nice vote of confidence at a time when I needed one.
 Not that I’d stop dancing if I never made another dime doing it—but if have to seriously contemplate my current career decisions.

-Posted on 2018/01/02, in adulting, adventures, aerials, balllet, dance, Uncategorized, work, WTF and tagged "brilliant" would be good but I'll take "serviceable", take that imposter syndrome!, they gave me a money.
+Posted on 2018/01/02, in adulting, adventures, aerials, balllet, Uncategorized, work, WTF and tagged "brilliant" would be good but I'll take "serviceable", take that imposter syndrome!, they gave me a money.
 Bookmark the permalink.
 Leave a comment.